nikunj92/ArcHell/README_FILES/README_OR_DONT.md

 # Lessons
  - UKI_CMDLINE doesnt exist - pay attention to mkinitcpio preset and base settings.
  - loading requires btrfs in kernel
- - basic install systemd - update add arch entry to be something that is more like just adding systemd boot manager.
+ - basic install systemd - update add arch entry to be something that is more like just adding systemd boot manager
+ - Arch entry gets auto detected in systemd boot - trouble shoot later